Ne0re0/Notes/Windows/Active-Directory-Basics.md

 - ***Tree*** => At least two ADs sharing the same domain name
 - ***Forest*** => At least two trees linked together by a trust relationship
 - ***Trust Relationship*** => Authorise a user from the first domain to access files in the second domain (They can be one way or both way)
+- **KDC Key Distribution Center** : Service for issuing TGT and service tickets that consist of the Authentication Service and the Ticket Granting Service.
+-  **KDC Long Terme Secret Key (KDC LT Key)** : The KDC key is based on the KRBTGT service account.
+It is used to encrypt the TGT and sign the PAC.
+-  **Client Long Term Secret Key (Client LT Key)** : It is used to check the encrypted timestamp and encrypt the session key.
+-  **Service Long Term Secret Key (Service LT Key)**
+	- The service key is based on the service account.
+	- It is used to encrypt the service portion of the service ticket and sign the PAC.
+-  **Local Security Authority Subsystem Service (LSASS)**
+	 - It's a memory process that stores credentials on an active directory server and can store Kerberos ticket along with other credential types to act as the gatekeeper and accept or reject the credentials provided.

 ## Objects :
 ***All of the 3 following objects are considered security principals***